‘As for heterotopias, how might they be described? What meaning do they have?

 (Foucault, 1998)

 During 1966-67, Foucault presents the notion of heterotopia on three separate occasions.
-He discusses it firstly in his preface to Les Mots et les choses (1966), later translated into English as The Order of Things (1970), secondly, within a radio broadcast devoted to the theme of utopia (1966) and, finally, in a lecture (1967) presented to a group of architects and not published until shortly before Foucault’s death (1984).
+He discusses it firstly in his preface to Les mots et les choses (1966), later translated into English as The Order of Things (1970 ), secondly, within a radio broadcast devoted to the theme of utopia and heterotopia (1966) and, finally, in a lecture (1998 [1967)] presented to a group of architects and not published until shortly before Foucault’s death in 1984.
 The first refers to textual spaces, whilst the other two, with close similarities, concern a rather playful analysis of particular social and cultural spaces.

-As Defert (2004), Foucault’s long-term partner, remarks in an introduction to a CD of the radio broadcast, this tantalisingly brief sketch of the concept of heterotopia is unusual in that it is presented in a rather light-hearted and almost improvised manner, eschewing any explicit reference to academic or ‘serious’ texts and involving perhaps a certain pleasure, a ‘play of the imagination and intelligence’ (see also Defert, 1997).
+As Defert remarks in an introducing the radio broadcast (see Foucault, 2004 and 2009), this tantalisingly brief sketch of the concept of heterotopia is unusual in that it is presented in a rather light-hearted and almost improvised manner, eschewing any explicit reference to academic or ‘serious’ texts and involving perhaps a certain pleasure, a ‘play of the imagination and intelligence’ (see also Defert, 1997).
 In the broadcast and the lecture, heterotopias are defined as sites which are embedded in aspects and stages of our lives and which somehow mirror and at the same time distort, unsettle or invert other spaces.
 The lecture to architects formally summarises six principles of these ‘different’ spaces.
 In brief, they:

 - become established in all cultures but in diverse forms (especially as sites of ‘crisis’ or later ‘deviation’)